From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

 We argue that online platforms should grant community moderators access to message authentication functionalities, given their central role in addressing online harassment~\cite{seering2020reconsidering}.
 One promising direction is to appropriate existing message forwarding features, which are common across social media platforms and already familiar to users~\cite{yadav2023cryptographic}.
-However, current forwarding functionalities lack sufficient authentication support.
-Platforms should offer an option to display additional information when a message is forwarded for reporting purposes.
-Specifically, forwarded messages should clearly indicate their forwarded status, include the account identifier of the original author, and show the original timestamp (see Figure \ref{forwarded authentication}).
-By contrast, WhatsApp does not show the author or timestamp in forwarded messages~\cite{forward2025whatsapp}, and Signal does not even mark messages as forwarded~\cite{forward2025signal}.
+However, current forwarding functionalities on nearly all platforms lack sufficient authentication support.
+For instance, WhatsApp does not show the author or timestamp in forwarded messages~\cite{forward2025whatsapp}, and Signal does not even mark messages as forwarded~\cite{forward2025signal}.
+We argue that platforms should display additional information when a message is forwarded for reporting purposes.
+Specifically, forwarded messages should clearly indicate their forwarded status, display the account identifier of the original author, and show the original timestamp (see Figure \ref{forwarded authentication}).